OArnarsson/TDD-RockPaperScissors/README.md

 The game is constructed like so:
 The computer is rolling between all possible actions.
 When the player locks in his action, the computer slows down the roll, eventually locking in an action.
 Player action vs Computer action is compared and corresponding result is displayed.

+Heroku runs on the java spark application, therefore there can be some "lag" between user clicks and the response from the backend.
+I intend to make another RockPaperScissors game using JavaScript only to see the performance difference.
 <br><br>

 ### Development manual